 Condoms may lower the chances of transmitting genital warts if used with every sex act; however, HPV can infect areas that are not covered by a condom and condoms may not fully protect against HPV.

 There is an HPV vaccine available for males and females that prevents genital warts but it will not treat existing HPV or genital warts.
 This vaccine can prevent most cases of genital warts in persons who have not yet been exposed to wart-causing types of HPV.

 There is no known health benefit to informing future partner(s) if a person has had genital warts in the past, because the virus often clears by natural immunity.

 Cervical cancer screening - key information

 HPV is a common infection and often clears by natural immunity.
 A positive HPV test does not mean that a person has cancer.
-Most women who have HPV do not develop abnormal cells or cancer.
+Most people with a cervix who have HPV do not develop abnormal cells or cancer.

 HPV is often shared between partners and can lie dormant for many years; having HPV does not imply other sexual contacts, nor should it necessarily raise concerns about a partner’s health.